juniinacio/RaspberryPi-PoSh/README.md

 [download-powershell]: https://github.com/PowerShell/PowerShell

-*Notice: This module has been tested under Ubuntu 14.01, Ubuntu 16.04 and CentOS 7.*
+*Notice: This module has been tested under Ubuntu 14.01, Ubuntu 16.04 and CentOS 7 only (feel free to test under macOS).*

 New to PowerShell?
 ------------------